clojurists-together/clojuriststogether.org/content/faq.md

 ## What is the history of Clojurists Together?

 Clojurists Together (via Clojars) was originally formed as a member project of the <a href="https://sfconservancy.org">Software Freedom Conservancy</a>.
-In early 2020, Clojurists Together left Conservancy to form the Clojurists Together Foundation, a US corporation.
+In early 2020, Clojurists Together left Conservancy to form the Clojurists Together Foundation, a 501(c)6 trade organisation.
 Our mission is the same, but forming our own organisation has freed up our admin resources so that we can focus on fundraising, marketing, and funding new and different projects.

 ## I don't have a credit card, do you have other payment options?